biasvariancelabs/aitlas/docs/source/markdown/intro.md

 ## Acknowledgements

-The AiTLAS toolbox is developed within the grant from the European Space Agency (ESRIN): AiTLAS--Artificial Intelligence toolbox for Earth Observation (ESA RFP/3-16371/19/I-NB) awarded to [Bias Variance Labs, d.o.o](https://bvlabs.ai/).
+The AiTLAS toolbox was developed within the grant from the European Space Agency (ESRIN): AiTLAS--Artificial Intelligence toolbox for Earth Observation (ESA RFP/3-16371/19/I-NB) awarded to [Bias Variance Labs, d.o.o](https://bvlabs.ai/).
+The major update to v2.0 was made possible with the grant from the Open Science Clusters' Action for Research & Society (OSCARS): FAIR-EO--FAIR, Open and AI-Ready Earth Observation Resources.

 ## Citation